msdrigg/RayTracing/Plans.md

 2. Investigate whether other implementations would improve some core functionality
     1. Rust + open-blas for low level processing
     2. Julia for something
-    3. Python+Ray or Multiprocess.Array to replace raw multiprocessing for
+    3. Python+Ray to replace raw multiprocessing for sending large numpy arrays between processes
-    sending large numpy arrays between processes
+        1. DONE, NEEDS TESTING: I am using multiprocessing shared_memory now.
+I don't know if this is better It is supposed to be faster, but I'm not sure
     4. See https://docs.scipy.org/doc/scipy/reference/tutorial/integrate.html?highlight=scipy%20integrate%20simps
     for how to pass C functions to scipy integration
     5. Switch to rompberg integration -- Need 2^k + 1 equally spaced points